 - Iraq subsequently refused to readmit inspectors into their country.
 Regular exchanges of fire between Iraqi forces and U.S. and British aircraft over the “no-fly” zone were constant until the 21st century.

 - In 2002, led by President George W. Bush (son of the former president), the United States sponsored a new UN resolution calling for the return of weapons inspectors to Iraq.
 The inspectors re-entered Iraq in November.
 However, member states of the UN Security Council had differences in their opinion of the degree to which Iraq had complied with inspections.

-This bundle contains 11 ready-to-use Gulf War Worksheets that are perfect for students who want to learn more about The Gulf War (1990-1991), also known as the Persian Gulf War, which was prompted by the invasion of Kuwait by Iraq as ordered by Saddam Hussein.
+This is a fantastic bundle which includes everything you need to know about the Gulf War across 23 in-depth pages.
+These are ready-to-use Gulf War worksheets that are perfect for teaching students about the Gulf War (1990-1991), also known as the Persian Gulf War, which was prompted by the invasion of Kuwait by Iraq as ordered by Saddam Hussein.